murmcraft/bioinfo_rnd_task/README.md

-# Tiny pipeline for simple variant calling and quality control
+# A tiny NGS pipeline for a simple variant calling and quality control

-This pipeline implements the following:
+This pipeline implements the following steps:
 - input as BAM file
 - BAM quality control
 - variant calling on split BAM files